orbitsdev/queuing/database_documentation.md

 6. User emails must be unique across the system
 7. When a branch is deleted, all related records (services, counters, queues, settings, monitors) are deleted (cascade delete)
 8. When a counter or user is deleted, related queues are preserved but their references are set to null (null on delete)
+9. Circular relationship between users and counters (a counter can have one user, and a user can be assigned to one counter)

 ## Special Notes